Types

 Laboratory tests

-To find out what the type of cell is, your doctor takes a tissue sample (biopsy) and sends it to the laboratory to be looked at under a microscope.
-The doctor in the lab (pathologist) can look at the shape and structure of the cells.
+To find out what type of cell the cancer started in, your doctor takes a tissue sample (biopsy) and sends it to the laboratory.
+A uses a microscope to look at the shape and structure of the cells.

 They may also test the tissue sample using antibodies to look for tumour markers.
 Tumour markers are chemicals produced by some cancer cells.
 Some tumour markers are made by only one type of cancer, while others can be made by several different types of cancer.